 "Blood Lead Test" means a blood lead testing by venous or capillary methodology.
-The terms "blood lead test" and "screen" are used interchangeably.

 "Child" means a person under the age of 16.

 "Child Care Facility" means any structure used by a child care provider licensed by the Department of Children and Family Services or public school structure frequented by children under 6 years of age.
 (Section 2 of the Act)